Everest Three Passes Trek

 Everest Base Camp Trek: A classic and rewarding trek that focuses on reaching the base of Everest.
 It is perfect for first-time trekkers or those who want a more straightforward adventure.

 Everest Three Passes Trek: A more adventurous and exciting trek.
 It is not just about Everest, it’s about exploring remote valleys, crossing high passes, and discovering hidden gems like Gokyo Lakes.
-It is great for those who want to go beyond the usual and really challenge themselves.
+It is great for those who want to go beyond the usual and challenge themselves

 How long does the Everest Three Passes Trek take?